-corresponding example program is available in the file amg_dexample_1lev.f90.
+used to solve the preconditioned system, since the preconditione in nonsymmetric.
+The corresponding example program is available in the file amg_dexample_llev.f90.

-For all the previous preconditioners, example programs where the sparse matrix and the right-hand side are generated by discretizing a PDE with Dirichlet boundary conditions are also available in the directory examples/pdegen.
+For all the previous preconditioners, example programs where the sparse matrix and the right-hand side are generated by discretizing a PDE with Dirichlet boundary conditions are also available in the directory samples/simple/pdegen.

 '''

 ! build a V-cycle preconditioner with 1 block-Jacobi sweep (with

 !
 ILU(0) on the blocks) as pre- and post-smoother, and 8 block-Jacobi

 ! sweeps (with ILU(0) on the blocks) as coarsest-level solver

-call P%init('ML',info)
+call P%init(ctxt, 'ML', info)

-call P%set('SMOOTHER_TYPE','BJAC',info)
+call P%set('SMOOTHER_TYPE', 'BJAC', info)

-call P%set('COARSE_SOLVE','BJAC',info)
+call P%set('COARSE_SOLVE', 'BJAC', info)

-call P%set('COARSE_SWEEPS',8,info)
+call P%set('COARSE_SWEEPS', 8, info)

 call P%hierarchy_build(A,desc_A,info)

 call P%smoothers_build(A,desc_A,info)

 '''